shittu33/Student_Profile_Retrofit/README.md

 ## Setup
 * Clone the repository
 * run pub get command
-* Login to your Firebase console/ create a new project,create firestore database then choose test mode or make the read and write to be true
+* Login to your Firebase console/ create a new project,create firestore database(If you don't want to use Firebase Auth REST API or Google Identity OAuth 2.0 you should allow  read and write, but as for this project i used OAuth 2.0, so you don't have to allow read or wite).
- , do the same with cloud storage( alow read and write).
 * Navigate to the settings icon on your project Overview menu>>project setting>>General tab>> Your project>> web API key, and copy the key(weare going to use it later)
 * Navigate to the settings icon on your project Overview menu>>project setting>>Service Account tab>> Firebase Admin SDK>> at the buttom you will see a button(Generate new Private Key) click to download your credential,after download, open the file and copy the required values requested in the next step.